bauerceptor/teach25-embedded-systems/_pages/Hardware-I/2 - Electric Circuits/Exercise Solution.md

 **Complex Circuit Application:**
 For circuits with multiple loops and nodes, systematic application involves:

 1. Identify all independent loops and nodes
 2. Write KVL equations for each independent loop
 3. Write KCL equations for each independent node
 4. Solve the resulting system of simultaneous equations
 5. Verify solutions by checking power balance

-### Question 3: Describe different types of circuit components and their functions in electric circuits.
+### Question 3: Describe different types of circuit components and their functions in electric circuits

 **Answer:**